Will Smith Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers and Will Smith, who went 1-for-3 last time out, take on Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Los Angeles Dodgers and Will Smith, who went 0-for-1 last time in action, take on Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Padres.
+He had a hitless performance in his most recent game (0-for-1) against the Padres.

 Will Smith Game Info & Props vs. the Padres